New York's Fifth Avenue, the site of

 Today, among many

-celebrations that still mark the discovery of America, the biggest ones for consumers are the annual Columbus Day sales by major retailers coast to coast offering early fall bargains on furniture and winter apparel.
+celebrations that still mark the discovery of America, the biggest ones for consumers are the annual Columbus Day sales by major retailers coast to coast offering early fall bargains on garden equipment and air conditioners.

 And, of course, there are the parades!
 The